What do I need to know and consider before I book?

 What clothing do I need?

-We provide you with an all-in-one thermal suit and boots on arrival in Lapland on all of our trips.
-Please note that on some trips this will be on day 3 or 4, check your tour itinerary for more details.
+We provide you with an all-in-one thermal suit and boots on arrival on all of our trips.
 It is also essential that you bring a warm hat, scarf and gloves.
 We recommend that you visit the mybooking area of the Transun website (www.transun.co.uk/my-booking) for further details regarding clothing.
-Please note that exceptional sizes may not be available.
+In the case of thermal suits, please note that exceptional sizes may not be available.
 Those needing thermal suits outside the usual children’s sizes and adult small/medium/ large range are recommended to buy their own, before travelling.
 Minimum child sizes: 90cm suit and 25/26 boots.
 Maximum adult sizes: 48” chest and 47/48 boots.

 The following guidelines are, in our opinion, a minimum requirement to ensure maximum comfort and enjoyment during your tour: